Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Option to change the indicator color for read and unread items
+* Fixed: Wrong stylings when using custom colors
 = 1.14.5 =
 * Added: Options to change URL-slugs for views
 * Added: Option to set icon for usergroup